ByNoMeans/Bash-Prompt/README.md

 # Bash-Prompt

-An informative, clean, and simple alternative to the traditional Git-Bash for Windows prompt.
+An informative, non-overwhelming, clean, and simple alternative to the traditional Git-Bash for Windows prompt.

+## Installation

+No code was explicitly taken from any of the following repos, but their prompts provided heavy inspiration to `pure-bash-prompt`'s themeing, symbols, and general format.

 ## Installation
 Copy the contents of `bash.bashrc` and `~.bash_aliases` (create if not yet existing) to your `/Program Files/Git/etc/bash.bashrc` and `~/.bash_aliases` files.
 The prompt looks the best in "dracula" theme, set by "Terminal Title Bar" >> "Options" >> "Theme."
 Change the terminal transparency to Low/Medium for optimum aesthetic in this tab as well.